Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Automated Email Sequences

 So, when people subscribe to your email list, an automated email sequence is triggered.
-Whether it's Monday morning or Sunday at midnight, automated workflows will take over and do the heavy lifting for your marketing on auto-pilot.
+Whether Monday morning or Sunday at midnight, computerized workflows will take over and do the heavy lifting for your marketing on autopilot.

 To create Email Automation, you will need:

-- Automated email sequences set up to serve different goals or segments
+3. Automated email sequences are set up to serve different goals or segments

 This way, every marketing automation contingency is accounted for.
 If someone registers for the webinar OR doesn't register for the webinar OR buys OR doesn't buy...
-We have already automated a response specifically for any and all actions that could possibly be taken.
+We have already automated a response specifically for actions that could be taken.

 Endless Automation

-You might be wondering, where does the follow-up stage end?
-Well, you can choose to stop following up when a prospect becomes a customer.
+You might be wondering where the follow-up stage ends.
+Well, you can stop following up when a prospect becomes a customer.
 But then why not have them become a repeat buyer?
-Email automation can be an infinite process that you can set up once and have it work for your business 24/7.
+Email automation can be an infinite process you can set up once and have it work for your business 24/7.

-Most parts of a sales funnel have a pre-defined term of marketing that is already done...
-30 or 45 days is pretty standard for our clients.
+Most parts of a sales funnel have a pre-defined marketing term already done...
+30 or 45 days is standard for our clients.
 So, when someone gets into their funnel, all of the marketing is handled for at least 30 days.

-Then after the 30 days, they either get added to the next funnel (called: Funnel Stacking) or weekly broadcast emails and newsletters take over.
+Then, after 30 days, they either get added to the next funnel (Funnel Stacking) or weekly broadcast emails and newsletters take over.

 That way, there's always continuity in your marketing messages.
 And if your prospects and customers jump down another rabbit hole for your next offer - that's awesome!

-Setting up the CRM and marketing automation can be a little bit tricky, but is totally doable and 100% worth the effort as it will put you in a position closer to or finally achieving your goals of generating a monthly passive income.
+Setting up the CRM and marketing automation can be tricky.
+Still, it is doable and 100% worth the effort, as it will put you closer to finally achieving your goals of generating a monthly passive income.

 3. Traffic